-1. Introduction
+1 Introduction

-Local shape descriptors are used in 3D shape matching to both find unique points on the surface and then to match up these points on different models.
+Local shape descriptors are used in 3D shape matching to find unique points on a surface, to match up points

+C. Grimm Washington University in St. Louis Tel.: +314-935-4576 E-mail: cmg@wustl.edu Rolf Mueller Virginia Tech E-mail: rolf.mueller@vt.edu on different models, and to define feature vectors that can be used to classify shapes.
 They can also be used to speed up searches by reducing the model to a small number of features which are easily compared.
-Given the plethora of descriptors out there, what is a good choice?
-We evaluate that question in the shape feature matching context - given sets of "similar" points, how well does the descriptor do at clustering similar points while distinguishing between points in different sets?
+Given the plethora of descriptors out there, what works best?
+We evaluate that question in two contexts: shape feature matching and shape classification.
+Shape feature matching comes down to the following question: given sets of "similar" points, how well does the descriptor do at clustering similar points while distinguishing between points in different sets?
+Shape classification looks at the same problem, but for the distribution of shape descriptor values across an entire shape.

 We first survey existing local shape descriptors, grouping them by type (Section 2).
-Next, we provide a framework for comparing these descriptors to each other.
+Next, we provide a framework for comparing these descriptors against each other.
 In the process of doing this, we develop several new variations of existing descriptors (Section 3).
-In specific, we create a rotation-independed version of Point descriptors [CJ97] and their variants.
+In specific, we create a rotation-independent version of Point or Spin descriptors [3] and their variants.

-To evaluate the descriptors we perform two studies.
+To evaluate the descriptors we perform three studies.
 The first study (Section 4) is a straightforward analysis of behavior under changing mesh quality, noise, and smoothing.
-The second study (Section 5) uses hand-picked similar feature points to determine which descriptors are both sensitive (can determine if features are the same) and specific (can distinguish one feature from another).
-We also provide a correlation analysis on the descriptors (Section 6).
+The second study (Section 5) uses handpicked similar feature points to determine which descriptors are both sensitive (can determine if features are the same) and specific (can distinguish one feature from another).
+The third study looks at how the shape descriptors perform for a shape classification task (Section 6).
+We also provide a correlation analysis on the descriptors (Section 7).

-Our conclusion is that sampling mean curvature or the normal distribution at roughly 25 samples per local neighborhood, followed by Principal Components Analysis to reduce the data to 7-10 numbers, are the two best descriptors in terms of robustness and discrimination power.
+We compare features for both more standard manmade objects [18] and biological data sets [17], and extend the analysis in these previous studies to the classification task.
+Our conclusion is that sampling mean curvature or the normal distribution at roughly 25 samples per local neighborhood, followed by Principal Components Analysis to reduce the data to 7-10 numbers, are the two best descriptors in terms of robustness and discrimination power at the feature level.
+At the object level (classification task) the Shape Diameter Function or mean curvature, sampled locally, are the two best choices.